diku-dk/futhark/rts/c/STYLE.md

 * Start all files with the comment `// Start of foo.h.` and end with `// End of foo.h.`.
 This makes the concatenated code easier to navigate.

+* Ensure, as far as possible, that the code is also valid C++.